orbcode/orbuculum/README.md

  `-h, --help`: Brief help.

+ `-H, --hires`: Use high resolution time.
+This limits probe interface timeouts to 1ms, which makes host-side timing more accurate, but at the expense of _much_ higher load (literally perhaps x100).
+Use sparingly.

  `-m, --monitor`: Monitor interval (in mS) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

   `-o, --output-file [filename]`: Record trace data locally.
 This is unfettered data directly from the source device, can be useful for replay purposes or other tool testing.